 - Critical thinking.
 With the access to endless information, it’s critical for students to get creative and apply logical reasoning, analysis, and prediction to input, as well as transformational knowledge about how to use what they learn in different situations.

 Looking for activities focusing on soft skills practice?
 You’re in the right place.
-It was Casey Stengel, the former manager of the Brooklyn Dodgers,
+It was Casey Stengel, the former manager of the Brooklyn Dodgers, who said, “getting good players is easy.
+Getting them to play together is the hard part.”
+Let this be the driving concept when scheming up ideas for lessons, and try a few of these activities in your classroom.

 Close-up on Soft Skills

-This activity, posted in 9 Awesome Activities that Teach Job Readiness Skills, is titled “Right way/Wrong Way Skits” and has students work on defining the most essential soft skills needed as a group and then performing both “right” and “wrong” demonstrations.
+This activity, posted in 9 Awesome Activities That Teach Job Readiness Skills, is titled “Right Way/Wrong Way Skits” and has students work on defining the most essential soft skills needed as a group and then performing both “right” and “wrong” demonstrations.
 Students will be learning about soft skills, physically demonstrating soft skills, and literally practicing soft skills all in one activity.
 Boom.

 Vocabulary learning strategies can also be excellent sources of practice in soft skills.
 “Hot Seat” is an activity requiring communication and critical thinking.
 First, split the class into two teams and have them sit facing the board.
 Place one chair for each team facing the team members.
 Volunteers get a chance to sit in the chair while each team takes turns trying to get their teammate in the hot seat to guess the vocabulary word the teacher has written on the board.
 Team members can use synonyms, antonyms, definitions, clues, gestures, or any other parameters set.
 Quite the competitive study activity!